 Along with the Costa Blanca and the Costa del Sol, the Costa Brava (or ‘Rugged Coast’) is one of Spain’s three most popular holiday coasts.
-And it’s no wonder, really: with its endless sandy beaches, quaint villages and dramatic cliffs, this long stretch of Catalan coastline is, quite simply, spectacular.
+And it’s no wonder: with its endless sandy beaches, quaint villages and dramatic cliffs, this long stretch of Catalan coastline is, quite simply, spectacular.

-Like a destination from your wildest Mediterranean dreams, the Costa Brava ticks all the boxes: glorious beaches, incredible diving spots, ocean-fresh seafood and a proud artistic heritage.
-Look past the overdeveloped resorts, and get to know the real Costa Brava.
+Like a destination from your wildest Mediterranean dreams, the Costa Brava ticks all the boxes: beaches, incredible diving spots, ocean-fresh seafood, and a proud artistic heritage.
+Look past the overdeveloped resorts, and get to know the real Costa Brava in three days.

 Day 1: Underwater Delights and Monastic Heights